Jack-Patterson/Jack-Patterson/README.md

 # Jack Patterson

 ### Hello, my name is Jack Patterson.
-I am a third year student doing Computing with Games Development in Muster Technological University Tralee.
+I am a fourth-year student doing Computing with Games Development at Muster Technological University Tralee.

 I have experience in the following languages: